AndroInt/atdm-manifest/README.md

 $  chmod a+x ~/bin/repo
 ```

-This manifest allows setting up TorizonCore or Toradex Images for ATDM platform.
-The final build will prepare Tezi image that can be installed on ATDM board.
+This manifest facilitates the setup of TorizonCore or Toradex Images for the ATDM platform.
+The final build will generate a TEZI image that can be installed on the ATDM board.

 ## Pre-requisite for yocto compilation